cheroe/BOP-Helper/README.md

 <h2>How to use it</h2>

-(If the files are not executable yet run chmod +x file_name on each shell script im still looking for a way to automatically do that... any help would be appreciated :D)
+(If the files are not executable yet run chmod +x file_name on each shell script i'm still looking for a way to automatically do that... any help would be appreciated :D)

 Once you have cloned the repository into a directory run <code>./MASTER-WELCOME.sh</code>
 It will then run you through the welcome script and you can go from there